wilsonjackson/connect-resource-pipeline/README.md

     An array of factories that produce processors (gulp plugins).
 The matched `files` will be piped through each factory's plugin, in order, before being concatenated and sent as a response.

-    _This functionality has been deprecated in favor of the far more flexible and gulp-like `pipelines` property._
+    _This functionality has been deprecated in favor of the far more flexible and gulp-like `pipeline` property._

 Connect compatibility